Predictions of a simple parametric model of hierarchical black hole mergers: Efficiency of hierarchical mergers

-A crucial question is how abundant are the star clusters that have escape speeds of at least $500$ km/s.
-From current observations the escape speed distributions at present-day ($z=0$) for GCs and NSCs peak at $\sim 30$ km/s and $\sim 150$ km/s respectively \citep{Antonini:2016gqe, Georgiev:2016, Harris:1996}.
+A crucial question is how abundant are star clusters that have escape speeds of at least $400$ km/s.
+From current observations the escape speed distributions at present-day ($z=0$) for GCs and NSCs peak at $\sim 30$ km/s and $\sim 150$ km/s, respectively \citep{Antonini:2016gqe, Georgiev:2016, Harris:1996}.
 (See Fig.~3 of \citealt{Antonini:2016gqe}; note that these escape speed estimates are from the cluster center for GCs, whereas for NSCs they are defined at the half-mass cluster radius.)
-Using those present-day escape speed distributions, we find that the retention probability of merger remnants falls off from $\sim 25\%$ $(\sim 1\%)$ to $\sim 10\%$ ($\sim 0.4\%$) as we proceed from first generation mergers to higher generation mergers in NSCs (GCs).
-However, star clusters were more massive and denser at higher redshifts, and the corresponding higher escape speeds will increase the retention probability.
-For instance, at birth GCs have masses that are on average a factor of $\sim 4.5$ times larger than their present day masses \citep{Webb2015MNRAS}, increasing their escape speeds by a factor $\sim \sqrt{4.5}$.
+Using those present-day escape speed distributions, we find that the retention probability of merger remnants falls off from $\sim 61\%$ $(\sim 10\%)$ to $\sim 13\%$ ($\sim 1\%$) as we proceed from first generation mergers to higher generation mergers in NSCs (GCs).
+However, star clusters were more massive and denser at higher redshifts; the corresponding higher escape speeds will increase the retention probability.
+For instance, at birth GCs have masses that are on average a factor of $\sim 4.5$ times larger than their present day masses \citep{Webb2015MNRAS}, increasing their escape speeds by a factor $\sim \sqrt{4.5}\approx 2.1$.
+Our current understanding of the redshift evolution of clusters is limited.
+Future observations may help us map the hierarchical merger efficiency vs.~redshift if we can confidently identify a subpopulation of mergers as having hierarchical origins.